 * Click here for rating key

-Chops Lobster Bar Restaurant Review: Two restaurants in one for atmosphere, and each reaching into the other's menu if needed, this long-popular Atlanta establishment does both aspects very well.
-Chops (upstairs) is the place for steaks, while the Lobster Bar (downstairs) is a seafood destination.
-We think the lump crab cake is probably the best in the city, although if available in season, it's hard to beat the soft-shell crabs.
+Chops Lobster Bar Restaurant Review: This two-tier restaurant houses Chops upstairs, which features steaks and has a masculine, clubby atmosphere, while Lobster Bar downstairs focuses on seafood.
+Each setting offers the other’s menu.
+The lump crab cake may be the city’s best, although in season it's hard to beat the soft-shell crabs.
 Appointments to the latter will vary, sometimes being an Asian slaw or a chive beurre blanc.
 Lobster bisque is first-rate, and additional lobster meat is available for an upcharge.
-Halibut or wild-caught salmon in season are standouts in the fin department, but some may find the portion puny.
-Chops offers certified A5 authentic Wagyu Kobe beef filet at $25 per ounce.
-The shareable 20-ounce bone-in rib-eye’s flavor needs no embellishment, but if you must have one, the béarnaise sauce is spot-on, and a slice of foie gras on top is a sensible splurge.
+Halibut or wild-caught salmon in season are standouts, but some may find the portion puny.
+Chops shareable 20-ounce bone-in rib-eye needs no embellishment, but the béarnaise sauce is spot-on, and a slice of foie gras on top is a sensible splurge.
 Try the flavorful bone-in filet; truffle butter enhances it nicely.
 Vegetarians will enjoy the sides and the salads, especially the chopped salad.
-For dessert, go for the chocolate toffee crunch pie with caramel ice cream from Moretti's or the bread pudding.
+For dessert, go for the chocolate toffee crunch pie.
 The wine list has great depth in Champagnes and, given Chops’ meat mission, is heavy on red wines.
 But we find the by-the-glass wine list uninspired.
-Plus, the selections don’t pair well with the food.
+Plus, the by-the-glass selections don’t pair well with the food.
 Solution: Pay the $15 corkage fee and bring your own.